-Minco has interest in two licences, PLs 1228 and 1229, that cover a surface area of 65.67 km2, at Moate in County Westmeath.
+Minco holds a 100% interest in two licences, PLs 1228 and 1229, that cover a surface area of 65.67km2, at Moate in County Westmeath.
 These are centred on a specific geological target identified by Minco, with potential for zinc-lead mineralization of Tynagh Mine type.